Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Roadmap

 We highlight the important role that testbeds play in fostering accessibility and diversity within \ac{its} and robot swarms, particularly for underrepresented and geographically distributed communities.
 Enhanced accessibility encourages more research groups to participate, promoting a collective approach to the current challenges.
 This variety helps reduce the gap between controlled testbed environments and real-world deployments.

 In \cref{sec:accessibility:research}, we describe the role of testbeds in research and education. \Cref{sec:engagement} shares ways to encourage engagement. \Cref{sec:accessibility:remote} details how remote access expands participation.
-In \cref{sec:accessibility:diversity}, we examine methods to enhance diversity in \ac{its} research. \cref{sec:accessibility:inclusivity} focuses on inclusive data collection and testbed design, and \cref{sec:accessibility:small-scale} explores the use of small-scale vehicles to engage local expertise and validate advanced technologies.
+In \cref{sec:accessibility:diversity}, we examine methods to enhance diversity in \ac{its} research, and \cref{sec:accessibility:small-scale} explores the use of small-scale vehicles to engage local expertise and validate advanced technologies.